Saturday, May 12, 3:30 p.m.

 The academic regalia will be yours to keep.
 It is important that caps, gowns, and hoods be uniform in appearance.
 It will not be possible to “borrow” regalia from previous graduates or to purchase from a different source other than Herff Jones as it will not match.
 Try on and press your academic regalia before the ceremony.

 The Herff Jones Company, the official supplier of graduation products, congratulates you on your accomplishments.
 The Herff Jones Company will be happy to assist you with the ordering of your ring or personalized announcements.
-You may go online for more information at herffjones.com/college/mercer.
+You may go online for more information at: www.herffjones.com/college/mercer.

-All students will be able to pick up regalia starting April 24th.
+All students will be able to pick up regalia starting April 23rd.
 For additional information, please feel free to contact the Mercer Macon Bookstore at (478) 301-2945.
-Check current Mercer Macon Bookstore hours at shopmercerbears.com.
-The Mercer Macon Bookstore will be open Saturday, May 13, 2017, 8 a.m.– 4 p.m.
+Check current Mercer Macon Bookstore hours at: www.shopmercerbears.com.
+The Mercer Macon Bookstore will be open Saturday, May 12, 2018, 10 a.m.– 6 p.m.
 The Bear Market will be open two hours prior to commencement up until start of the ceremony.

 Please contact Katie Johnson at (478) 301-2778 or email@example.com to request disability accommodations.
-The deadline for graduating students requesting interpreters or real-time transcription is April 28, 2017.
+The deadline for graduating students requesting interpreters or real-time transcription is April 27, 2018.
 Closed-captioning will be provided only at the remote sites (School of Medicine Auditorium, the Science and Engineering Auditorium, or the Willingham Auditorium).
 In all situations, a good faith effort will be made to provide accommodations.
-Handicapped parking will be available until full with curb drop off also available.
-All seats with handicapped placards are reserved for persons with handicaps and ONE family member will have mobility impaired placards.
+Mobility Impaired Parking will be available until full, with curb drop off also available.
+Seating reserved for persons with impaired mobility and ONE family member will have mobility impaired placards.

-If there has ever been an occasion when your name has been mispronounced, please prevent this from happening during the graduation ceremony by calling Dean Weintraut at (478) 301-2894 between Monday, April 24th and Monday, May 8th.
+If there has ever been an occasion when your name has been mispronounced, please prevent this from happening during the graduation ceremony by calling Dr. Weintraut at (478) 301-2894 between Monday, April 23rd and Monday, May 7th.
 Leave a message containing your school affiliation, the correct pronunciation of your name and, where necessary, the correct spelling of your name.
 Please pronounce your name twice, slowly and clearly.
 It is not necessary to leave a message if your name is fairly common, such as “James Miller,“ “Mary Smith,” or “Pat Jones.”